Financial-Times/coco-neo4j-backup/README.md

 The below items may want to be implemented at some point, perhaps when we start "backup 2.0" if/when we start using hot backups with Neo4j Enterprise.

-1. Shut down neo4j's dependencies.
-1. Start up neo4j's dependencies.
-1. Shamelessly plagiarise `mongo-backup.timer` to create `neo4j-backup.timer`.
+1. Shamelessly plagiarise `mongo-backup.timer` to create `neo4j-backup.timer`, for scheduled backups.
-1. Stop and start the deployer programmatically to avoid neo4j being accidentally started up during a backup.
 1. Upload backups into a folder inside the bucket in a format something like `neo4j-<cluster>`, e.g. `neo4j-pre-prod`.
 1. Write a health check.
 1. ~~Lock down the version in services.yaml to a specific tag.~~ DONE